$250k Bitcoin heist: Thieving worker named despite death threat fears

 At its peak, Cryptopia employed more than 80 staff and had 1.4 million customers globally.

-Michael Glaser, 45, was employed from January 2018 to May 2019, managing the software interface for virtual wallets where various crypto currencies were stored.
+Michael Glaser, 45, was employed from January 2018 to May 2019, managing the software interface for virtual wallets where various cryptocurrencies were stored.

 Glaser, whose interim name suppression lapsed this afternoon, says during his employment he raised concerns with management around the security of the private keys for the numerous wallets held by the company.